atet/godot/README.md

 ## 2. Installation

-We will install the .NET framework (for C# development) and use portable versions of the Godot and Visual Studio Code (a.k.a.
-VSCode) development environments.
+We will install the .NET framework (for C# development) and use portable versions of the Godot and VS Code development environments.
 Portable means you will not have to install the programs to Windows and can just use them once downloaded.

 ### .NET Framework